Reconciling common source, specific source, feature based and score based likelihood ratios: An analysis of some arguments against score-based methods in a toy example

 However, these conclusions are not justified at all.
 As we explained, the authors are not, as they claim, evaluating the same data under different sets of hypotheses.
 They do precisely the opposite: they compare different data for the same hypotheses, where the question is whether two measurements are measurements on the same source or not.
 There is only one model, namely the toy model described above, that describes all possible data.
 In other words, this is not a matter of ``models'', ``systems'' or ``frameworks'', but rather a matter of available data.
 In the specific source framework, more information is available than in the common source framework, but the statistical model and the hypotheses are the same.
 Furthermore, the comparison is not a random selection of evidence for evaluating the same versus different sources, and the simulation data are therefore not suitable for general conclusions.

 The simulations in \cite{neumann} do not allow to infer probabilistic assessments of the distribution of specific-source LRs given a certain specific-source LRs, due to the nature of the simulation.
 Their simulations compare $LR(\mu_d, e_u, e_s)$ with $LR(e_u, e_s)$ for a fixed choice of $\mu_d$.
 However, in order to judge how much these LRs differ in practice, we would need a probability distribution describing what $LR(\mu_d, e_u, e_s)$ may result, given $(e_u, e_s)$ or given $LR(e_u,e_s)$.
-That is, we would need to update the probability distribution for the source of $e_u$ with the two measurements $(e_u, e_s)$ or with $LR(e_u,e_s)$, once under each hypothesis, in order to then sample $\mu_d$ from the updated probability distribution and calculate $LR(\mu_d, e_u, e_s)$.
+That is, we would need to update the probability distribution for the source of $e_u$ with the two measurements via $LR(e_u, e_s)$, in order to then sample $\mu_d$ from the updated probability distribution and obtain the distribution for $LR(\mu_d, e_u, e_s)$.

-In contrast, here the value of $\mu_d$ is fixed so that no impression can be obtained from the distribution of specific-source LRs one would obtain given an outcome of the common-source LR.
+In contrast, here the value of $\mu_d$ is fixed so that no impression can be obtained from the distribution of specific-source LRs that one would obtain given an outcome of the common-source LR.
 The distributions in the simulations are, therefore, of limited value beyond studying what may happen for very specific parameter choices.
 For completeness, we carry out the required comparison, even if this is strictly speaking not needed since we already know from the general principles above that the data $(e_u, \mu_d)$ will on average be more informative than $(e_u, e_s)$, and that always only processing $(e_u, e_s)$ is also a perfectly reasonable procedure, if the full evaluation is impossible, for whatever reason.
-In Figures \Cref{plaatje1} and \Cref{plaatje2}, simulation results are plotted with $\sigma_D^2=10, \sigma_u^2=2,\sigma_s^2=1,$ all values in accordance with the first two settings of \cite{neumann}.
+In \Cref{dinges}, simulation results are plotted with $\mu=10, \sigma_D^2=10, \sigma_u^2=2,\sigma_s^2=1,$ all values in accordance with the first two settings of \cite{neumann}.
 However, we let the source value $\mu_d$ vary in accordance with the population.
 We believe that this setting should have been used instead of picking specific values for $\mu_d$.
+As expected, the specific source information generally leads to better results, but the effect is on average not as dramatic as Figure 1 (b) of \cite{neumann} suggests.